Caaz/rimworld-mod-template/README.md

 ## Features

-- [x] Reasonable gitignore (Manually created, with love.)
+- Reasonable gitignore
-- [x] Made for developing in VSCode (While possible to use with visual studio, it's more hurdles than it's worth)
+- Made for VSCode
-- [x] Uses kraf's reference assemblies.
+- Uses `Krafs.Rimworld.Ref` for Rimworld's Reference Assemblies
-- [x] Includes (but doesn't require) hugslib.
+- Includes (but doesn't require) Hugslib and Harmony.
-- [ ] Github action for building the mod!
+- Has a Github action for building the mod on the main branch.
-- [x] Uses NPM scripts for auto building locally.
-- [x] A single location to modify mod metadata.
-- [x] A checklist for starting out

-## Building

-`npm run build` is the preferred way to build the project.
-Which will run `dotnet build` as well as build the pug packages.
+- Has a `metadata.json` for including variables that get used in pug, gitlab actions, and the csproj file.
+- Has a bit of a [Getting Started](#getting-started) section!

 ## Getting Started